-My full work Women Artists Under the Nazi Regime, was included in the special edition of the journal Literature and Belief, edited by Eva Mitchell Distinguished Professor, Victoria Aarons, from Trinity University (2021).
+The complete series Women Artists Under the Nazi Regime was included in the special edition of the Literature and Belief journal edited by Eva Mitchell Distinguished Professor Victoria Aarons from Trinity University, (2021).

 PARIS, FRANCE